frederic-perez/AmE-dictionary/dictionary.md

 __dis__ _n_ :two::shit:
 __disarray__ :three: A state of disorganization or untidiness. _Her grey hair was in disarray._ _Syn_ disorder, confusion, chaos _The room was in disarray._
 __disbar__ _Disbar attorney._
+__discharge__ :two::shit: _Hospitals and jails provide homeless with a list of places where they can get help after discharge._ _Discharge policies._
 __discharge__ _His honorable discharge in 1974._
 __discounter__ _n_
 __discourse__